Part 1 - Intro

 The tutorial assumes that you have working knowledge of React and TypeScript and you are familiar with setting up and running a React project through the command line.
 The snippets use TypeScript, but you can easily adapt them to JavaScript.
 You won't need an active license to complete the tutorial, but you will need one if you want to deploy the app in a production environment.

-We're going to start the tutorial from scratch, using Next.js for the initial setup.
-The message list component works with any of the modern React stacks, so you can use it in your existing project as well.
+We're going to start the tutorial from scratch, using Vite for the initial setup.
+The message list component works with all modern React stacks, so you can use it in your existing project as well.

 If you want to play around with the final result or if you get stuck at a certain step, you can refer to the virtuoso-message-list-tutorial repository, where each step of the tutorial is available as a separate commit.